LastPass Review 2024: Has It Earned Our Trust?

 Is LastPass safe to use?

 Honestly, probably not.
-LastPass suffered two major security incidents in 2022 that left customers’ data exposed, with the November breach including encrypted password vaults.
-As there’s been very little additional data provided by LastPass in the months following the hack, it’s unknown how far-reaching the effect of this will be on customers.
+LastPass suffered two major security incidents in 2022 that left customers’ data exposed, with the October breach including encrypted password vaults.
+Inititally, LastPass didn't recommend any actions at all and just assured userse that the passwords stored with the service were secure.

 The previous cybersecurity incident in August 2022 saw hackers getting away with some of LastPass’ source code.[1]
 Source code is the foundational structure, the DNA, of any software.
 Like DNA, if you alter part of it, you can alter the entire entity.